-The Draft Revised MCAS includes updates and revisions that address written comments and that respond to other feedback that was received during the public review period of the discussion draft, as well as Board input.
+the discussion draft, as well as Board input.
 It is being circulated for a 30-day public review period in August 2021 and is targeted for completion in October 2021.

-ES.3 Content and Structure of the MCAS
+S.3 Content and Structure of the MCAS

 The Port's MCAS recognizes that bold and transformational action is urgently needed to improve the health of the Portside Community.
-Health Equity for All is the guiding vision, and the MCAS's overarching goal-100% Zero Emissions Trucks and Cargo Handling Equipment by 2030-is intended to serve and facilitate achievement of that guiding vision.
+Health Equity for All is the guiding vision, and the MCAS's overarching goal Long-term Goal-100% Zero Emissions Trucks and Cargo Handling Equipment by 2030-is intended to serve and facilitate achievement of that guiding vision.

 Background information is provided on seven maritime-related emission sources, as well as three priorities that were identified by stakeholders.
 For each of these ten areas, the MCAS includes specific, near-term goals and objectives to be accomplished between 2021 and June 30, 2026.
-Although achievement of the near-term goals and objectives, as well as the overarching goal of 100% Zero Emissions Trucks and Cargo Handling Equipment by 2030, will require specific future action and/or approvals, the goals and objectives are written to be Specific, Measurable, Achievable, Relevant, Time-bound, Inclusive, and Equitable (or SMARTIE).
+Although achievement of the near-term goals and objectives, as well as the overarching goal of 100% Zero Emissions Trucks and Cargo Handling Equipment by 2030, will require specific future action and/or approvals, the near-term goals and objectives are written to be Specific, Measurable, Achievable, Relevant, Time-bound, Inclusive, and Equitable (or SMARTIE).
 The MCAS also identifies approximately 34 separate potential initiatives, including partnerships, studies, and potential projects, that may be implemented to facilitate attainment of the enumerated near-term goals.
 It is also anticipated that technological advances will result in additional options for implementation toward achievement of near-term goals and objectives.
 In addition to the primary benefit of clean air, the 34 initiatives contemplated in the MCAS will also yield several other co-benefits.
-Figure ES-2 further illustrates the structure and content of the MCAS.
+Figure S-2 further illustrates the structure and content of the MCAS near-term goals and objectives.